Missing submersible: Rescuers race to find Titan after detecting underwater noises

 OceanGate responded in legal filings by saying it relied on acoustic testing "better suited" to detect safety issues.
 The company fired and sued Lochridge, accusing him of breaching his contract.

-At least two documented safety incidents with the Titan are public knowledge.
+OceanGate has seen at least two documented safety incidents with the Titan after these warnings.

 During a 2022 expedition, OceanGate reported that its sub had experienced a battery issue during a dive and had to be manually reattached to its lifting platform, court filings show.